byzer-org/byzer-doc/byzer-lang/en-us/grammar/save.md

 1. overwrite: to overwrite the file
 2. append: append write
 3. ignore: if file exits, skip it and do not overwrite
-4. errorIfExists: if file exits, report an error
+4. errorIfExists: if file exists, report an error

 ## Support to `connect`
 `save` also supports citing of `connect` statements.